swiftcoder2020/milestone_project_1/README.md

 # Testing

+## User Stories

+Each of the below general technical testing has considered and been matched to the User Stories to the best of one's ability:

+1. Employers and Recruiters

+a) Employer's Perspective

+- As a user of a prospective employer, it would be an incentive to experience the ability in browsing through a candidate's website portfolio to assimilate into the developer by grasping key relevant information in an engaging manner via the content as derived from a Curriculum Vitae, which can be obtainable in its traditional form through the website.
+The objective of it is to invite new and/or returning visitors to initiate their first contact with the developer which is dependent on the CV being easily shareable to potential employers and interview panel to assist them with the decision-making in recruiting that individual.

+  - The website has been designed with providing key relevant information into the knowledge, skills and experience which is sufficiently provided and does provide users with a traditional Curriculum Vitae that is available to download.

+- As an employer who is seeking for a candidate to connect with as a human being, within various roles of a Full Stack, Front-end or Back-end Website Developer, it would be of great value to have the ability to explore the website portfolio which is rendered correctly, especially with the mobile-first approach through the design methodology and principles.
+The outcome for the user would be to consciously comprehend and assess the developer's technical competencies/logical thinking in the development lifecycle or experiences through their own project works by way of GitHub or alternatively via a URL of their hosting ISP, which an active link is offered to demonstrate this.

+  - The design of the website demonstrates that this has been rendered correctly, especially with the mobile-first approach as illustrated below in the main testing section.
+It also conveys the developer's technical competencies/logical thinking by providing previous project work, especially prior to the Full Stack Web Developer course.

+- As a user in wanting to employ a candidate, the value is greatly appreciated in identifying the confidence in the capability of skillfully coding the website, whilst expressing creativity that reflects the aesthetically appealing product that the individual has built and places an emphasis on accessibility.

+  - Every thought has been implemented to express the confidence as much as possible and allowing that creativity to be conveyed to users which allows the website to be aesthetically pleasing.

+b) Recruiter's Perspective

+- As a user of a recruiter, there is a continuous responsibility to efficiently identify from an accumulation of potential developers, to suggest to their portfolio of clients who will have various specific criteria that are determined from a range of companies/businesses whether small, medium or large.
+Therefore in effect, the responsive performance into the functionality of the website portfolio enables the great value in accessing useful information, is essential for a recommendation to a client to take effect.

+  - This is reflected in the testing section which demonstrates a great responsive performance.

+As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted candidates that is deemed suitable is a good match to the representative client's requirements therefore by obtaining a Curriculum Vitae which is widely recognised, it concisely outlines the skills of various candidates and assesses their employment & educational history.

+  - The skills

+As a user, we receive requests to fill positions on a temporary/contractual basis or identify talents from large firms therefore candidates will need to demonstrate with proof of their capability to ensure that the role is accomplished or sustained respectively.

+c) Combined User's Perspectives

+As a combination of users, there is the viewpoint that by browsing, the website portfolio provides the content which is expected to be rendered fluently, swiftly and responsively via accessing active navigational links and is achieved through means of a peripheral or alternatively through various assistive technologies.

+As a user, a contributory factor in interviewing and recruiting the candidate is based upon assessing the background history into their education and employment, especially when the developer updates their website or GitHub with new examples of recent project work.

+As a user, the ability to instantly establish the purpose of the website efficiently with ease through content which can determine effectively whether the candidate is worth pursuing.

+  -

+- As a user, there is a range of means in contacting the candidate through a form via the website, or alternative methods such as social media, email or telephone/mobile number provided via their Curriculum Vitae.

+  - A contact form has been provided within the website and a section into the developer's social media is presented via the footer of the website.

+## General technical testing

 1. Utilised the website [Online-Spellcheck](https://www.online-spellcheck.com/) to ensure that spelling and grammar of the readme.md is correct.

 2. Tested that the hyperlinked logo on each internal webpage leads users to the homepage.